 Measurement of radiographic variables was performed using standard anteroposterior radiographs made immediately after THA.
-Measurements were performed by two independent authors, twice for each radiograph.
+Measurement was performed by two independent authors, twice for each radiograph.
 The mean value of the four measurements was used for analysis.
 The reconstruction of the hip rotation center was performed by drawing a circle around the femoral head.
-Köhler line was drawn along the medial aspect of the ilium and ischium.
+Köhler line was drawn along the medial aspect of the illium and ichium.
 First, a line through the base of the acetabular teardrop was drawn (Line 1).
-Then, a Köhler line was drawn from the lateral border of the sciatic notch to the medial border of the obturator foramen.
+Then, a Köhler line was drawn: from the lateral border of the sciatic notch to the medial border of the obturator foramen.
 Finally, a line was drawn through the center of the femoral head to the iliac crest (Line 2).
 The acetabular teardrop was used, as a reference since it represents an accurate method to measure distances [12, 15].
 The lateral lip of teardrop indicates the exterior acetabular wall.
-Cup position was assessed according to the acetabular abduction angle (the angle between Line 1 and Line 2), vertical offset and the horizontal offset.
-Vertical offset was measured from the center of the femoral head to Line 1.
-The horizontal offset was measured from the center of the femoral head to the Köhler line (normal).
+Cup position was assessed according to the acetabular abduction angle (angle between the line 1 and 2), vertical offset and the horizontal offset.
+Vertical offset was measured from the center of the femoral head to the Line 1.
+Horizontal offset was measured from the center of the femoral head to the Köhler line (normal).
 The radiographic reconstruction of the abductor mechanism was measured using the height of the greater trochanter (HGT) as the distance between the Line 1 and the parallel line crossing the tip of the greater trochanter (Figure 1).